Meeting and surpassing all audience expectations every day.

 What is it about the last seven and a half years that has you saying, what the hell are we doing here?

-What's happened to us, meaning the Democrats?
+What's happened to us in the meeting of the Democrats?

-I mean, frankly, Tim, there's a lot of us been asking this for a lot longer than seven and a half years.
+I mean, because frankly, Tim, there's a lot of us been asking this for a lot longer than seven and a half years.

-Yes, exactly right.
+That's exactly right.

 Exactly.